top of page

 Guest Article | Simon Rowles, New Zealand Partner with Ellipsis & Company

-Simon is a great friend of RX and a partner at Ellipsis & Co. the Customer Loyalty experts.
+Simon is a great friend friend of RX and a partner at Ellipsis & Co. the Customer Loyalty experts.
 Elllipsis & Co use Customer Science® to understand, manage and grow customer value and help businesses thrive through solving complex customer problems.

 Most disruptions and innovations in customer loyalty programs have occurred as small niche efforts scattered through the ecosystem, which eventually grow and cause a tectonic shift.
 Author William Gibson famously said, "The future is already here – it's just not very evenly distributed".